kshetline/tubular_time/README.md

   q: 1, // short for quarter
   m: 2, // short for month
   d: 4, // short for day
-  dow: 4, // short for dayOfWeek
+  dow: 4, // short for dayOfWeek (output only)
-  dowmi: 1, // dayOfWeekMonthIndex
+  dowmi: 1, // dayOfWeekMonthIndex (output only)
   dy: 35, // short for dayOfYear
   n: 18662, // short for epochDay
   j: false, // short for isJulian